reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 It is unclear how many open source sprints are being held and their impact.
 This data is not being tracked by a single organization.

 ### Prominent Women in Python
 There are many active women and URG in the Python community, but there is no central list.
-Here are some.  **On the initiative list is to create a list for easy reference.**
+Here are some.  **On the "Python Initiatives List" is to create a list for easy reference.**
 - [Hilary Mason](https://twitter.com/hmason), co-founder of DataGotham, Data Science expert
 - [Renee Teate](https://twitter.com/BecomingDataSci) Creator/Host of Becoming a Data Scientist Podcast, and so many other resources
 - [Lynn Root](https://twitter.com/roguelynn) Python Software Foundation member, PyLadies Leader